 What Happens at the MBA Stock Pitch Challenge?

-- Teams arrive in Ithaca.
-An evening dinner out with Johnson student hosts and peers gives participants an opportunity to mingle.
+- Teams arrive in New York City.
+An evening dinner with Johnson Organizers, Sponsoring Firms, and student hosts gives participants an opportunity to mingle.

-- Teams break for the keynote lunch following the first two rounds, where the announcement of the four finalist teams from the field of twelve is made.
+- Teams break for the keynote lunch following the first three rounds, where the announcement of the three finalist teams from the field of twelve is made.

-- The four finalists will proceed to make the second industry-specific stock pitch in the final round.
-Judges deliberate while students head to the awards reception, where first and second place winners are announced and all competitors can mingle with judges and peers.
+- The three finalists will proceed to the final round, where they make a six-minute presentation on any stock of their choice, followed by nine minutes of Q&A. Judges deliberate while students head to the awards reception, where first and second place winners are announced and all competitors can mingle with judges and peers.

 - Experience the intensity, depth, and breadth of questions posed by top investment professionals - the kinds of questions asked daily on Wall Street.

 - Network with investment industry professionals - SPC judges, sponsors, and MBA competitors who will soon enter the field.